7 Wheat sourdough

 Scoring requires a lot of practice.
 For this reason, I recommend practicing making the incision after creating dough strength.
 The dough is going to be very wet and sticky.
 You can use a sharp knife or razor blade to practice the technique.
 Wait a few minutes and then round up the dough again.
 You can practice this for as long as you like until you are happy with your technique.
 After proofing, you only have a single chance to practice scoring.
 It’s either hit or miss.

 An additional trick that can help you to combine the benefits of room temperature-proofing and easy cold-proofing scoring is to place your dough in the freezer for 30 minutes before baking.
 Once you notice your dough is almost done proofing, move it to the freezer.
-The freezer will dry out the doughs’s surface even further while also lowering its viscosity, making scoring easier.
+The freezer will dry out the dough’s surface even further while also lowering its viscosity, making scoring easier.

 Another interesting trick is to bake your dough for 30 seconds without steam.
 The hot air will dry out the dough’s surface even further and simplify the scoring technique.
 Experiment with the timing to identify your personal sweet spot.